bluetongue skinks are some of the

 Although these skinks are fairly mild-mannered, their strong jaws can pack a powerful punch and you do not want to be on the receiving end of a bite.
 For the most part, though, captives are very good pets and are rarely show any defensive behaviors.
 Juveniles can be fairly defensive, but their behavior is mostly bluff.

-A juvenile from the 2013 season
+A juvenile Sunrise from the 2013 season

-Our adult female bluetongue female
+Our original adult female Sunrise bluetongue female

 This wild eastern bluetongue skinks showing off his namesake blue tongue